maths/moodle-qtype_stack/doc/en/Developer/Mathjax.md

 `</script>`<br>
 `<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_HTML"></script>`

-Please note that this enables both types of LaTeX maths environments.
+Please note that this enables only the strict LaTeX maths environments, and does not suport the use of dollars.

 ### Option 2: install MathJax locally. ###